lkuper/CMPS290S-2018-09/_drafts/erlang.md

 [erl shell] <-- restarted       %% here erl also dies eventually.
 ```

+The error propagation that linking enables is used by the aforementioned OTP supervision trees.

 ## Conclusion

-The past couple of decades have seen a growth in Erlang's popularity, as its programming techniques are being picked up by various other transactional systems owing to a growing need for concurrent service based applications.
-Databases like [CouchDB](http://couchdb.apache.org/), [Scalaris](http://scalaris.zib.de/) and [Amazon SimpleDB](https://aws.amazon.com/simpledb/) have been implemented using Erlang.
-Erlang has also become a good choice as a general purpose programming language, as in the [Nitrogen framework](http://nitrogenproject.com/) for web development, or even [Wings3D](http://www.wings3d.com/) designed for graphics modeling.
-In conclusion, the following quote by Armstrong in [Rackspace in 2013](https://www.youtube.com/watch?v=u41GEwIq2mE&t=3m59s) seems apt:"If [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) is '[write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)', then Erlang is 'write once, run forever'.
+The past couple of decades have seen an increase in Erlang's popularity.
+Databases like [CouchDB](http://couchdb.apache.org/), [Scalaris](http://scalaris.zib.de/), and [Amazon SimpleDB](https://aws.amazon.com/simpledb/) have been implemented using Erlang.
+Erlang is also an increasingly popular choice for  general-purpose programming, as in the [Nitrogen framework](http://nitrogenproject.com/) for web development, or even [Wings 3D](http://www.wings3d.com/), designed for graphics modeling.
+In conclusion, the following quote from Armstrong in [a 2013 interview](https://www.youtube.com/watch?v=u41GEwIq2mE&t=3m59s) seems apt: "If [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) is '[write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)', then Erlang is 'write once, run forever'."